87: Samantha Béart Joins the Party!

 I think it's true.

+Probably.
 I don't like that, though.

 I don't like thinking that I'm like holding my brain back by like.

 Yeah, I work with a graphic designer who went out to the shops to get special stationery and everything.
+Oh my God, where did you find that?
+And he went, I don't know.

+What's the name of the street?
 And he's like, I don't, I just found it on Google Maps.
+I can't remember like how it got there, how I got back.

-And it went, great.
+And he went, great.

 Next time when you need something, you're going to have to Google it again.
+Right.

-Which you'll immediately forget.
+which you'll immediately forget.
+It's fantastic.

 Yeah.

-having just ridden in a car with you to a wedding this past week,
+Although admittedly, the roads in which you drive, Dodger, are having just ridden in a car with you to a wedding this past week,

+those roads are crazy.
 It's all crazy back roads.

 Yeah, that is true.